-• 76% of the cases of illness and at least 2 deaths in this marijuana vaping outbreak have been connected to THC oils.
+• Majority of the deaths and illness in this marijuana vaping outbreak have been connected to the use of marijuana oils.

 • At a time when we are investigating the causes of this rash of deaths and illnesses connected to marijuana oils and vapes, all marijuana legalization efforts and THC vaping oil sales should pause.